 He is a naked man with an underlined muscular body, and with a very long objects – oars of a boat or spears.

 The Thracian tombs are the only almost entirely preserved representatives of the monumental cult architecture of the ancient Thracians.

 They reveal part of the secrets of this mysterious tribe and give us ground for exploration and further interpretation of their hidden rituals.

-Although the tombs are relatively small as dimensions and most of the treasures were plundered in the ancient times, their mystical magnetic atmosphere captures and excites our mind!
+Although the tombs are relatively small as dimensions and most of the treasures were plundered in ancient times, their mystical magnetic atmosphere captures and excites our minds!